Descanonge/xarray-regex/docs/source/index.rst

 Xarray-regex allows to find files based on regular expressions, in order to feed them to Xarray.
-It allows to easily create regular expressions using 'Matchers', to fix some elements of the expressions to select only certain files, and to easily retrieve information from filenames.
+It allows to easily create regular expressions, to fix some elements of the expressions to select only certain files, and to easily retrieve information from filenames.

 .. toctree::
    :maxdepth: 3